 - 1 tablespoon of active dry yeast (1 packet)

 While we waited for the yeast to bubble a bit, we turned our attention to the plastic bottle.
-My 3 year old, Q, added a squirt of dish soap, while my 5 year old added several drops of wintery blue food coloring.
+My 3 year old added a squirt of dish soap, while my 5 year old added several drops of wintery blue food coloring.

 Next, we added several good shakes of plastic silver glitter to the bottle using a funnel.

-Both A and Q were amazed and couldn’t stop staring as the foam oozed over the edge of the bottle and down the side and filled the pan.
+Both of my children were amazed and couldn’t stop staring as the foam oozed over the edge of the bottle and down the side, filling the pan.

 After I explained that it was safe, they both demanded that we do it again.
 Good thing I got the large bottle of peroxide!

 The yeast we added to the hydrogen peroxide acted as a catalyst (a helper) that sped up the breaking down of the hydrogen peroxide into water and oxygen.